Sting-DR/Nerevar-Moon-and-Star/README.md

 A visually and mechanically overhauled experience for returning and new players looking for a new adventure across Vvardenfell.

-The main quest and Tribunal receive targeted improvements.
-Bloodmoon is replaced by **Tomb of the Snow Prince**.
-DLC difficulty is brought in line with the base game; main quest bosses are significantly harder.
+All of the main game content has been rebalanced.
+DLC difficulty is brought in line with the base game while main quest bosses are significantly harder.
 The list also includes **Tamriel Rebuilt**, **Project Cyrodiil**, and **Skyrim: Home of the Nords**.

 The game will be harder than vanilla.
 [HarderBetterFasterStronger](https://www.nexusmods.com/morrowind/mods/55542) is included for fine-grained difficulty control.